gabstopper/ansible-stonesoft/docs/facts/facts.rst

 **limit**: Limit the number of results to return

+Some modules may also support the **expand** option which can be used to expand attributes that are returned and only have an href as value.
+Each fact module that supports expand also has a list of supported attributes that can be expanded.

 .. note:: Best effort is made to keep this interface consistent for all fact modules, however it is advised to check the module documentation to verify additional settings that may be supported.